RamArmEye/Portfolio/README.md

 # Portfolio
-Please see below my journey  and prjects created during this course
+Please see below my journey  and prOjects created during this course

 Module 1
 Various tools used: